Before Starting Crystal W Design

 Discovering Digital Printing

+In 2012, I learned about print-on-demand (POD) sites from college friends.
+One was using Spoonflower to prototype portfolio samples, and another joined Society6, inspiring me to join.
 I saw digital printing as a gold mine to capture the delicate layers of watercolor in a way never done before.
 Digital printing seemed like an opportunity to create a cleaner textile industry, one that was less wasteful, more efficient, and opened the gates to small businesses.